 Depending on other symptoms that your dog may be showing along with the head tilt, your vet may carry out a number of tests, such as:

 - Cerebrospinal fluid (CSF) analysis

-Treatment of a head tilt naturally depends on the underlying cause.
+Treatment of head tilting naturally depends on the underlying cause.

-For example, if the head tilt is caused by an ear infection, antibiotics will be used to enter and eradicate the infection in the brain and middle ear.
-The head tilt usually subsides once the underlying cause is diagnosed and treated.
+For example, if the head tilting is caused by an ear infection, antibiotics will be used to treat the infection to prevent bacteria from affecting the brain and middle ear.
+The tilting usually subsides once the underlying cause is diagnosed and treated.